JonLatane/jonline/README.md

     - [Scaling Social Software via Dumfederation](#scaling-social-software-via-dumfederation)

 ## What is Jonline?

+Broadly speaking, Jonline is something of an "internet philosophy."
+It's my (Jon's) philosophy.
+It's a generally anti-capitalist tech approach that has a few perhaps obvious opinions on everything from user data privacy expectations, to cost of servers, through CI/CD, the BE, API design, user expectations for transparent permissions/moderation/visibility on things like People, Media, Groups, Posts, and Events, etc. Conveniently, things that meet my (Jon's) requirements for these these things can be described as "Jonline CI/CD,", "Jonline API Design,", "Jonline Events," and so forth.

-Jonline is a network of, and a protocol for, social networks.
-It aims to be something like [Plex](https://www.plex.tv/), but as a social network released under the [AGPL](https://fossa.com/blog/open-source-software-licenses-101-agpl-license/) (and also, Kubernetes/LetsEncrypt/CertManager-friendly).
+As a more traditional market product, Jonline is a network of, and a protocol for, social networks that meets my (Jon's) expectations of usability, transparency, and fairness.
+It's designed to scale as well as Mastodon or better, but really, it aims to be something more like [Plex](https://www.plex.tv/), but as a social network released under the [AGPL](https://fossa.com/blog/open-source-software-licenses-101-agpl-license/) (and also, Kubernetes/LetsEncrypt/CertManager-friendly).
 Use cases include:

 * Neighborhoods, communities, or cities
 * (Ex-)Coworkers wanting a private channel to chat